About me

 My breastfeeding journey was challenging to say the least.
 Daisy was sleepy and struggled to latch, I didn't seem to produce any colostrum, and if it wasn't for the kind, patient support of one amazing nurse I think our journey would've ended before it began.
 I'm so grateful to her.

 I also had an image of how motherhood would look.
 I saw myself as a capable woman and thought I could prove to the world that I could be a great mum, keep my house spotless, be a wonderful host, and turn up to all the baby groups looking impeccable.
-Unsurprisingly I hit burnout pretty quickly.
+Unsurprisingly, my perfectionism meant that I hit burnout pretty quickly.

 After Leo was born, in one of the most powerful experiences I've had, I decided to train as a hypnobirthing teacher and help families worldwide to find their power in birth.
 As I supported more and more families through pregnancy I realised how little support there is available for families in those early days and weeks after birth, and I decided that I wanted to play my part in rewriting this story.

-I decided to train as a birth and postnatal doula, alongside deepening my breastfeeding knowledge by training as a Breastfeeding Counsellor, and I haven't looked back.
+I decided to train as a birth and postnatal doula, alongside deepening my breastfeeding knowledge by training as a Breastfeeding Peer Supporter and then as a Breastfeeding Counsellor, and I haven't looked back.
+As well as supporting families as a doula, I also regularly answer calls as a volunteer on the National Breastfeeding Helpline.

-It's a huge honour to be welcomed into a family at one of the most special times in their lives.
+It's a huge honour to be welcomed into a family and trusted by them at one of the most special times in their lives.

-When I'm not supporting families or being caught up in the whirlwind of motherhood, I love trying to carve out time to myself to get out in nature or spend time by the sea.
+When I'm not supporting families or being caught up in the whirlwind of motherhood, I love carving out time to myself to get out in nature or spend time by the sea.
 I strongly believe that taking time to prioritise myself helps me to hold space for my family, and the wonderful families that I support.
+You'll often find me at the Sandbanks sauna, or walking in the New Forset.

 I've been a vegetarian since I was eight, I have a degree in French and Russian and it's my dream to spend a Summer in Tuscany learning Italian.
-I'm also a minimalist, and love nothing better than going round my house with a big bag searching for things to give to charity or throw away.
+I'm also a minimalist, but sadly Jon and the kids aren't, so I love nothing better than going round my house with a big bag searching for things to give to charity that they won't miss!

 I would love to support you and your family as you navigate this wonderful but sometimes challenging journey of early parenthood.
 If you'd like to find out whether I could be the doula for you, you can book a free, no obligation 30-minute connection call where we can have a chat over a cup of tea and get to know each other a bit better.